Saltiola7/Webflow-Python-SDK-GPT/README.md

 # Webflow-Python-SDK-GPT
 This [CustomGPT](https://chat.openai.com/g/g-7uWCYgFAo-webflow-python-sdk-assistant
-) is trained with the documentation within the pypi.org/project/webflow package, learn more here developers.webflow.com/data/reference/rest-introduction
+) is trained with the documentation within the offical [Webflow Python SDK](https://pypi.org/project/webflow), learn more here

+[developers.webflow.com/data/reference/rest-introduction](https://developers.webflow.com/data/reference/rest-introduction
+)

 If there are any issues, file issue here so I can update the GPT accordingly